-French.
-AUP students are required to complete two

-courses in French language to facilitate their integration in Paris (FR1100: French & Culture I and FR1200: French & Culture II).
+AUP students are required to complete two courses in French language to facilitate their integration in Paris (FR1100: French & Culture I and FR1200CCF: French & Culture II).

 All new students who have not completed two courses of university-level French (or hold the French Baccalauréat diploma) must take a placement test at Orientation.
-Either by means of exemption or completion of the necessary French language sequence, students must demonstrate a proficiency level equivalent to that obtained in FR 1200 (French and Culture II).
+Either by means of exemption or completion of the necessary French language sequence, students must demonstrate a proficiency level equivalent to that obtained in FR 1200CCF (French and Culture II).
 A minimum grade of "C" is required in French courses in order to fulfill the requirement.
+FR 1200, which fulfills the Expression Française core curriculum requirement, is coded CCF.